rajeevloghade/Lets_Review_Hotels-MicroServices/README.md

     - Request routing
     - Caching

-Config Server (For centralized/externalized configuration)
+Config Server (For centralized/externalized configuration) (I have used [Git Repository](https://github.com/rajeevloghade/Lets_Review_Hotels-Centralized-Config-Server) for it)

 Circuit Breaker (Resillience4j) to handle Fault Tolerance (in which requested service is down).
 Resillience4j provides us three modules Circuit Breaker , Retry, and RateLimiter.